If you’re looking to launch a crowdfunding campaign then you probably understand the importance of collecting email subscribers prior to launching.

 There is a easy, free way to reduce image size.
 Go to the website tiny PNG and upload your images.

 Their compression is much better than that of Photoshop and you will find the images are 60 to 90% smaller.
 You can see in the screenshot below the results of a few images which I uploaded for this article.

 4 Important elements of your landing page

-I now going to walk you through the four main elements of a landing page.
+Now, I’m going to walk you through the four main elements of a landing page.

 Above the fold